0xprinc/confidential-gnosis/README.md

 This repo demonstrates cross-chain private voting between Inco and Redstone.
 The key difference between the multi-chain and cylic transaction branch is that the execution also happens on Redstone.

+Contracts on Inco:
+Modified Execution Strategy Module.

+Contracts on Redstone:
+Rest of the code.